Sean-Diab/flask-finance-tracker/readme.txt

 To run the app:
 1. Make sure you are in the virtual enviornment
+2. Install requirements.txt
-2. In the root directory, executte python app.py
+3. In the root directory, execute python app.py

 For testing:
 In the root directory, execute python -m unittest discover